-Option Description true Make the wireless network connection successful when the PX3TS system time is earlier than the firmware build before synchronizing with the NTP server, causing the TLS certificate to become invalid.

-Option Description false The wireless network connection is NOT successfully established when the PX3TS finds that the TLS certificate is not valid due to incorrect system time.
+Option Description true Make the network connection successful when the PX3TS system time is earlier than the firmware build before synchronizing with the NTP server, causing the TLS certificate to become invalid. false The network connection is NOT successfully established when the PX3TS finds that the TLS certificate is not valid due to incorrect system time.